Modelling Concurrency with Comtraces and Generalized Comtraces: Maximally Concurrent and Canonical Representations

-For each sequence $x$ such that its maximal fully commutative composition is $x=x_1\ldots x_k$, define $x^{\{max\}}=\st(x_1)\ldots \st(x_k)\in \E^*$, {\em its maximally concurrent step sequence representation}.
+For each sequence $x=x_1\ldots x_k$ in GMC-form in $(E,ind)$, we call the step sequence $x^{\{max\}} = \st(x_1)\ldots \st(x_k) \in \E^*$, the {\em maximally concurrent step sequence representation} of $x$.
+Note that by Theorem \ref{t2}, the step sequence $x^{\{max\}}$ is unique.
 The name is formally justified by the following result (which also follows implicitly from \cite{DJKL}).